bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 {% tab ex2 plan result %}

-According to the Terraform script, our buckets of both will have the same `lifecycle_rule` that is to delete objects after 30 days.
+According to the Terraform script, our buckets of both will have the same `lifecycle_rule` (line #16 & #43) that is to delete objects after 30 days.

 ```text
 Terraform will perform the following actions: